 Gastroscopy can be more accurate than X-ray in identifying the cause of the disease, allowing the doctor to observe the condition of the upper gastrointestinal tract on the screen instantly and to use different instruments to stop bleeding, remove polyps, etc., and to extract suspicious tissues for further biopsy.
-Please contact us for the detailed pricing of gastroscopy.
+Please Contact Us for detained pricing and information of cystoscopy at HKMED.

 Gastroscopy can help to check the problem occurring in stomach, if you have below symptoms or situation, you are recommend to do gastroscopy check-up: